 Output samples table

-Set of valid samples that will be passed on to the next stage.
-These can either be new samples generated during this stage or the list of inputs that were characterized and should be used by a downstream stage.
+A set of valid samples that will be passed on to the next stage.
+These can either be new samples generated during this stage, or the list of inputs that were characterized and should be used by a downstream stage.
 Think of it as an ‘outbox’.

-A table used for registering batches of an entity to the Benchling Registry from within a Notebook entry.
-For each batch, the user can specify the following in a registration table:
+A table used for registering entities to the Registry from within a Notebook entry.
+For each entity, the user can specify the following in a Registration table: